Ansontheprogrammer/ai-product-description-backend/readme.md

 ## 📖 Description

-This is the **backend service** for Hey Ally, an AI-powered Shopify assistant that generates unique product descriptions using **OpenAI GPT models**.
+This is the **backend service**created by AnsonErvin Inc., used to generate unique product descriptions using the models in the **ai-product-description** package.

 It provides a **REST API** (built with Restify) and uses **Firebase Firestore** for data persistence.
 👉 This repo does **not include a frontend** — developers will need to connect their own client (e.g., Shopify App, Remix, React, or custom UI).